clebert/pageobject/docs/index.md

 ### Example 3: Writing and using another component

-Next we write a component for the "More information..." link:
+Next we write a component for the "more information" link:

 ```js
 class Link extends WebComponent {